luismayta/emacs.d/README.md

 ## Custom settings

   * Trailing whitespace
-    - electric-indent-mode is turned on, which helps remove trailing whitespace
     - trailing-whitespace is highlighted in red
     - there is no destructive removal of existing whitespace
   * Indentation